neonevm/neon-evm.docs/docs/governance/overview.md

 ## The Neon DAO

 The Neon DAO is a community-led, community-driven organization that fosters and enhances decentralization, resilience, and self-sustainability for the Neon EVM platform and ecosystem.
-The DAO is primarily focused on the Strategical DAO, which manages funds and voting contracts with different thresholds for each.
+The DAO is primarily focused on the Strategic DAO, which manages funds and voting contracts with different thresholds for each.

 The Neon DAO's Assemblies are built using [SPL Governance](https://github.com/solana-labs/solana-program-library/tree/master/governance), a versatile DAO creation tool for the Solana blockchain.